 Before you invest, you may want to review the Fund's Prospectus and Statement of Additional Information ("SAI"), which contain more information about the Fund and its risks.
-The current Prospectus and SAI, each dated October 7, 2024, as supplemented from time to time, are incorporated by reference into this Summary Prospectus.
-You can find the Fund's Prospectus, reports to shareholders, and other information about the Fund online at https://aptusetfs.com/defr/.
+The current Prospectus (as supplemented October 30, 2024) and SAI, each dated October 7, 2024, are incorporated by reference into this Summary Prospectus.
+You can find the Fund's Prospectus, reports to shareholders, and other information about the Fund online at https://aptusetfs.com/upsd/.
 You can also get this information at no cost by calling 1-800-617-0004 or by sending an e-mail request to ETF@usbank.com.